Xilinx/inference-server/docs/quickstart_development.rst

     # shutdown the server using Ctrl+C

 The :ref:`REST endpoints <rest:REST Endpoints>` available to the server are based on `KServe's v2 specification <https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md>`__.
-While using REST directly works, the Python API is an easier way to communicate with the server.
+While using REST directly works, using the library is an easier way to communicate with the server.

 You can also try running the test suite.
 The suite is run using PyTest and you can optionally pass Pytest options to the command to filter and choose which tests to run.